Melak12/react-modular-boilerplate/README.md

 🚀 Quickly dive into your product development without worring about the folder structure and configurations.

+### Rule of Thumb
+Don't use or import one module in another module directly.
+Use global store to manage common states.

 ## Features
 - 100% Typescript
 - Axios Http Client with interceptiors